Touchstone Climbing owns and operates 17 unique climbing gyms across California, but…

 2018: More Bay Area Growth

 We announced our purchase of the Oaks Theater on Solano Ave in North Berkeley early in 2018, making it our third East Bay gym and second movie theater retrofit.
-We were also hard at work laying the foundations for exciting projects in 2019 and beyond.
+But our biggest news of the year was our opening of our twelfth location in Burbank: Verdigo Boulders.

 Climber hanging on wall at Training Center